 Practice overview

-Benedict joined Chambers in October 2024 following the successful completion of his pupillage.
-During pupillage, he gained experience across the range of Chambers’ work and he is now building a broad commercial chancery practice.
+Benedict joined Chambers in October 2024 and has developed a broad commercial chancery practice with experience in all of Chambers’ principal areas including trusts, civil fraud, commercial disputes, company and insolvency, and property.
 Benedict is happy to be instructed as a sole counsel or as part of a team.

 Before joining Wilberforce, Benedict received a First-Class degree in Philosophy, Politics and Economics, winning various academic awards.
 He was awarded a Distinction on the GDL before completing an LLM in Jurisprudence and Legal Theory (in which he was also awarded a Distinction).
 Benedict came top in his year on the Bar Vocational Studies course at City, University of London, again being awarded a Distinction.